Skip to main content

 What’s open in London during Easter weekend?

-Most things are open until Easter Sunday.
-On Easter Sunday, many businesses will observe limited hours.
+Most things are open until Easter Sunday, but many businesses will observe limited hours.
 Expect supermarkets and large stores to be completely closed.

 You’ll be able to find restaurants to eat in on Easter Sunday in London quite easily, but book in advance as some will have special menus and the best restaurants will book up early.